graeme-lockley/rebo-lang/README.md

 Rebo is a strongly typed interpreted programming language.
 It is a work in progress.

 I love tinkering around with programming languages trying to understand the techniques used to implement them.
-I have been working on a number of projects that have been leading up to this one.
-I have been working on a number of [little languages](https://github.com/littlelanguages) exploring techniques.
+I have been working on a number of projects in [little languages](https://github.com/littlelanguages) exploring techniques leading up to this one.

 Primary influences: